 ABOUT SYDNE HORTON

-Her latest coming-of-age comedy Saturday Ritual won the Best Teen Film Audience Award at NewFest, was a jury contender at Palm Springs, and screened at the 2025 Cannes Film Festival as part of the American Pavilion Emerging Filmmaker Showcase.
-Her acclaimed coming-of-age horror short META was featured in I Spit on Your Celluloid: The History of Women Directing Horror Movies and exhibited at Seattle’s Museum of Pop Culture for 3 months.
+Her short Saturday Ritual screened at the Cannes Film Festival as part of the American Pavilion Emerging Filmmaker Showcase.
+It also won the Best Teen Film Audience Award at NewFest and was a jury contender at Palm Springs ShortFest.
+Her horror short META was featured in the book I Spit Your Celluloid: The History of Women Directing Horror Movies, and it was exhibited at Seattle’s Museum of Pop Culture for three months.